 I-2-5-10.Prehearing Case Review by Other Component

-B. When a Prehearing Case Review May Be Conducted
+B. When an ALJ May Refer a Case for Prehearing Case Review

-there is a change in the law or regulation that could result in a revised favorable determination; or
+There is a change in the law or regulation; or

-there is an error in the file or some other indication that the prior determination may be revised to a favorable determination.
+There is an error in the file or some other indication that the prior determination may be revised.

 In screening cases for the regulatory criteria, the ALJ will only refer cases for a prehearing case review in which application of the criteria may result in a fully or partially favorable decision.